Armaan (1953 film)

 Arman was theatrically released on 19 August 1953 and received mixed reviews from critics.
 Madhubala's and Jagirdar's performances were praised; but the music and Anand's performance were sharply criticised.
 Nevertheless, the film became a box office success.
-Since no print of the film is known to survive today, Arman is considered lost today.
+Since no print of the film is known to survive today, Arman is considered a lost film.

 Plot

-Ramdas, a poor noble soul (Jagirdar) rears up the only daughter of his dead master away from his own home so that she may not fall into the clutches of her treacherous uncle, Bahadur Singh (K. N. Singh).
-Baby Radha grows up to be a beautiful girl (Madhubala) and falls in love with the poet Madan (Dev Anand), who happens to visit her village.
+Ramdas, a poor noble soul rears up the only daughter of his dead master away from his own home so that she may not fall into the clutches of her treacherous uncle, Bahadur Singh.
+Baby Radha grows up to be a beautiful girl and falls in love with the poet Madan, who happens to visit her village.
 Fate separates them and Radha is taken over by her uncle and taught to outgrow her peasant upbringing to become a swell girl.
 But her love for her foster father, now a dispiriterd rickshaw puller, flames again leading up to a climax.